Keven Mealamu

 Keven Filipo Mealamu MNZM (born 20 March 1979) is a former New Zealand rugby union footballer.
 He played at hooker for the Blues in Super Rugby, Auckland in the National Provincial Championship, and the New Zealand national team.
+He was part of the Blues team that won the 2003 Super 12 title, the third for the franchise.
 He was a key member of 2011 and 2015 Rugby World Cup winning teams, becoming one of only 21 players who have won the Rugby World Cup on multiple occasions.

 In a Bledisloe Cup test match against Australia on 20 October 2012, Mealamu became the third All Black to reach 100 test appearances.
-He clinched the 2003 Super Rugby Title.

 Early life

 The grandson of Samoan immigrants, Mealamu was raised in Tokoroa where his father, a body building champion, worked at the local timber mill.
 The family eventually moved to Auckland due to the decline of the timber industry.
 He is a former student of Aorere College, where his brother and former Manu Samoa player Luke Mealamu currently works as a social worker.
 As a schoolboy he played as a flanker for New Zealand Under-16s and New Zealand Schools before switching to hooker in 1998.
 After finishing school he worked as an apprentice signwriter in case his rugby career did not work out.